 How Piedmont treats STEMI heart attacks

 It is important for patients to go to a hospital with a cardiac catheterization lab so their artery can be opened up right away with a coronary angioplasty.
-During the non-surgical procedure, a cardiologist uses a catheter to insert a deflated balloon in to the blocked artery.
+During the non-surgical procedure, a cardiologist uses a catheter to insert a deflated balloon into the blocked artery.
 The balloon is then inflated, which allows blood to flow through the artery again.

 The bottom line is that STEMI heart attacks are always life-threatening and require quick assessment and treatment.
 Piedmont’s Heart Network quickly connects hospitals and healthcare providers throughout North Georgia to make sure STEMI patients receive priority care.